Tuesday, December 31, 2024

 1000+ images about Clip art - ClipArt Best - ClipArt Best

-My husband and I have built a beautiful fulfilling life together.
+My husband and I have built a beautiful fulfilling life together and it keeps me going.
 The only other family that I am close to is my sister's family.
 She has a small family: her husband and a daughter.

-Leaving behind something very important to me has been my most difficult challenge.
-Time and time again, I have tried to be there for what is left of my family.
-Time and time again, I’m cut off short, and most likely criticized behind my back.
-I often think that I am done trying to force myself into a toxic situation, hoping that I can make a change in a positive way.
+Leaving behind something important to me is my most difficult challenge.
+Time and time again, I have tried desperately to be there for what is left of my family.
+And time and time again, I’m cut off short, and most likely criticized behind my back.
+Recently, I was once again called in to help.
+I was the only one that their friends felt they could contact in a dire situation.
+It’s so pitiful that it actually hurts.
+I like to think of myself as a decent person, so I keep placing myself in vulnerable situations and coming up short.
+I often think that I am done forcing myself into their toxic situation, hoping that I can make a change in a positive way.
+Yet what did I do?
+I ran to their rescue.
+It's what one does in a time of need.
 I feel the tension towards me for trying to help.
-I do my best to make it right, to please, to be helpful…and always find myself on the side of not knowing the impact of what others are feeling, nor am I ever contacted later.
+I do my best to make it right, to please, to be helpful…and always find myself on the side of not knowing the impact of what they are feeling.

-So, I have been faced with another intense dire situation, which was most appreciated.
+Don't get me wrong.
+I was most appreciated.
 I was told over and over how much it was appreciated that I was there, yet I walk away with the sense of being cut off.
 They will never contact me, as the only contact ever made is done by me.
 Why is that?
 I’ve been pondering that question.
 And why do I take on the responsibility of caring?

 In recent months, I’ve been telling my husband that I might as well be dead in their eyes.
 (He does not much like that.
 God bless him for loving me so very much that it is painful for him to hear that.)
-Now once again, I had to navigate from outside of the bubble, finding resources, contacting their friends, speaking with the daughter who has been in constant contact with her dad...we visited once, twice if you count that I was the one who had to contact her initially.
-I left feeling drained of energy, more so from the feeling that they would rather me not be there, than from the constant activity, caregiving and contacting others who were inquiring as to how they could help.
-That's why I feel that I have the dead leaf syndrome.
+Now once again, I had to navigate from outside of the bubble, finding resources, contacting their friends, speaking with said daughter.
+I've been told before that I'm not family and that I would not be part of any decisions they make for my sister.
+I'm fine with that, but I'm not okay with being challenged for any thoughts, ideas, or solutions that I can offer.
+And btw...my sister IS family.
+So...
+I left feeling drained of energy, more so from the feeling that they would rather me not be there, than from my constant vigil and the constant activities of caregiving and contacting others who were inquiring as to how they could help.

-Reflecting deeply, I realize that dead leaves symbolize change and transition, marking the passage from one stage of life into another.
+After kicking that dead leaf from my path upon my return home, I pondered the fact that it may be a symbol of myself.
+Reflecting deeply, I realized that dead leaves symbolize change and transition, marking the passage from one stage of life into another.
 It is reason to reflect on what lies ahead.
-We must learn to let go to make room for new growth.
-Then I pondered how the dead leaves on the ground provide nutrients that encourage new growth.
+We must learn to let go to make room for new growth, just as the leaves fall to the ground in autumn.
+Then I pondered how the dead leaves actually provide nutrients that encourage new growth.

 Tuesday, October 8, 2024